lemmyg/t2-apple-audio-dsp/README.md

 Add `ladspaPlugins` and `lsp-plugins` to `environment.systemPackages` in `configuration.nix`.'

-To make the lv2 plugins available for pipewire we also need to add this ENV:
+To make the LADSPA plugins available for PipeWire we also need to add this ENV:

 ```
 systemd.user.services.pipewire.environment = {
-    LV2_PATH = "${config.system.path}/lib/lv2";
+    LADSPA_PATH = "${pkgs.ladspaPlugins}/lib/ladspa";
 };
 ```